djhshih/patefiant/README.md

 So you are stuck installing software yourself in your `/home` directory.

-Linuxbrew is very nice but requires compilation of every software, and source compilation can be challenging if you do not have the 'right' version of the `gcc` compiler.
+Linuxbrew and Gentoo Prefix are very nice but requires compilation of every software, and source compilation can be challenging if you do not have the 'right' version of the `gcc` compiler.

+By the way, deployment scripts for both Linuxbrew and Gentoo are included here.

 Most other package managers with binary repositories require root access.
 For example, both `pacman` and `nix` normally require root access.
 To get around